-Whitefish, MT — In what many call a breakthrough in religious enlightenment and entertainment, the Montana-based Christian evangelical organization Jesus Über Alles announced a new “immersive experience” for believers that will allow participants to experience what it was like be Jesus Christ.
+Whitefish, MT — In what many call a breakthrough in religious enlightenment and entertainment, the Montana-based Christian evangelical organization Jesus Über Alles announced a new “immersive experience” for believers that will allow participants to experience what it was like to be Jesus Christ.

-Based just outside of nearby Columbia Falls, Camp Revelation will take “pilgrims” through an exhaustively accurate portrayal of the most important aspects of Jesus’ life.
+Outside of nearby Columbia Falls, Camp Revelation will take “pilgrims” through an exhaustively accurate portrayal of the most important aspects of Jesus’ life.
 However, controversy erupted earlier this week when government officials discovered that the operators, Mr. and Mrs. Nicolas Thaddeus of Whitefish, MT, also planned to put followers through “an authentic crucifixion resurrection” on the organization’s secured compound along a remote part of the Flathead River.

 “It’s about believing and faith,” said Nicolas Thaddeus, 58, speaking of Camp Revelation.
-“We look at it as a way to ‘walk the talk.’
+“We see it as a way to ‘walk the talk.’
 Too often, Christians give lip service to our Savior.
 But we believe that isn’t enough.
 You have to become Jesus to follow him truly.
-It’s not unlike Peter’s journey from being a coward and denying Christ to him being crucified upside down.
+It’s not unlike Peter’s journey from being a coward and denying Christ to being crucified upside down.
 We want to allow all [Camp] Revelation believers to experience Jesus as only Jesus would know.”

 According to a flyer produced by Jesus Über Alles, the organization was founded in 1983 by Rand Spencer, the father of outspoken Whitefish resident and alt-right spokesperson Richard Spencer, after the family relocated to Montana to escape, in the elder Spencer’s words, “that liberal cesspool of Boston.”
 After unsuccessfully founding several churches, the Spencers created Jesus Über Alles as a way “to unite white believers in God’s Montana sanctuary.”
 For several years, the church floundered until Nicolas Thaddeus and his wife Thelma purchased it in the late 1990s in preparation for the Y2K disaster.
 When 2000 came and went, the couple retooled the organization to “save souls from the impending liberal global apocalypse.”